brandonmarshal/lsx-demo-theme/logs/week33/logs-week33-day3.md

 -   Rebuild “Discovery” cards with:
     - A 40/60 image-to-text width split
     - Increased horizontal spacing for improved layout balance

+-   Made more improvements to some patterns, like adding dropshadows on cards to give them more effect.

 ## Time Logs

 -   2.0 hrs – Worked on the Phase design page, making updates as discussed with Ash yesterday.
 Also had a catchup with Ash this morning
--   1.0 hrs - Created the 2 variants of the Hero pattern, left aligned and center.
+-   1.20 hrs - Created the 2 variants of the Hero pattern, left aligned and center.
 Then continued working on the improvements from yesterday, completing everything I noted.

 ---